 Knees which snap and pop will bring many patients in the door.
-Some patients have painful popping or grinding of their knee and some simply have popping and snapping without pain.
+Some patients have painful popping or grinding of their knee.
+Most simply have grinding, popping or snapping without pain.
 Some of you might recall an injury, but most of you will not remember being injured.
 In many cases your knee simply started popping or snapping one day.
 Not all cases of knee popping require treatment, but some do.
-Let’s explore what are some of the more common reasons our knees will snap and pop.

 What Makes Our Knees Snap and Pop?